June 11

 The answer is yes--sort of.

-Copper Core's heating properties are similar to D3, but because of the copper, it's going to be slightly more responsive than D3.
-It's also thinner and lighter, making it easier to handle.
+Copper Core's heating properties are similar to D3, but because it's copper rather than aluminum, it's slightly more responsive than D3, thus has slightly lower heat retention.
+It's also slightly lighter, making it slightly easier to handle.

-(In fact, All-Clad tends to gear most of their cookware to a somewhat narrow performance window, with a few exceptions.
-So whether you buy D3, Copper Core, D5, Thomas Keller, or even Master Chef, you're not going to notice a huge difference in performance.
-They are all versatile, all-purpose lines of cookware.)
+In fact, All-Clad tends to make most of their clad cookware in a narrow performance window.
+So whether you buy D3, Copper Core, D5, you won't notice much difference in performance.
+They are all versatile, all-purpose lines of cookware that perform very similarly.

 Design/Aesthetics